-Gizem Sivri earned her doctoral degree in August 2022.
-Upon her doctoral graduation, she got a LMU-UCB postdoctoral research grant in Humanities and worked as a visiting scholar at the Department of History, University of California Berkeley in Spring Semester 2022.
+Shortly after completing her Ph.D., Dr. Sivri received an LMU-UCB postdoctoral research grant in Humanities and served as a visiting scholar at the Department of History at the University of California Berkeley during the Spring Semester of 2022.

 2023- Sivri, Gizem, “ Karakol Aynasında Kadın Aksı: Fosforlu Cevriye Romanında Kadın, Suç ve Aşk/ The Axis of Woman in the Police Station’s Mirror: Women, Crime in Fosforlu Cevriye”, Feminist Tahayyül /Feminist Imagination, Vol. 4/2, August 2023.

 2023-Sivri, Gizem, “A German Hand on Ottoman Women’s Prisons: Dr. Paul Pollitz (1916-1918),” Studies JOTSA (Journal of Ottoman Studies Association), Forthcoming.

 2023-Sivri, Gizem, “The Birth of Ottoman Penal Biopolitics (1850-1918): Motherhood and Pregnancy in Women’s Prisons”, IJMES (International Journal of Middle East Studies), Forthcoming.

 2023- Annotated Bibliography,“Feminist Criminology/Feminist Kriminoloji,” in Feminist Bellek/Feminist Memory, https://feministbellek.org/feminist-kriminoloji/